akhurana12/nosql-challenge/README.md

 # nosql-challenge

- The purpose of this project is to analyze data from the UK Food Stadnards Agency to make a determination of various factors based on the ratings data.
+ The purpose of this project is to analyze data from the UK Food Standards Agency to make a determination of various factors based on the ratings data.
 The questions analyzed were as follows:

     (A) Which establishments have a hygiene score equal to 20?
     (B) Which establishments in London have a RatingValue greater than or equal to 4?